groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vst-to-xls.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VST"
+        - icon: "far fa-file-alt"
           title: " About VST File Format"
           content: |
-            Files with VST extension are vector image files created with Microsoft Visio and act as template for creating further files.
-These template files are in binary file format and contain the default layout and settings that are utilized for creation of new Visio drawings.
+            Files with VST extension are vector image files created with Microsoft Visio and act as templates for creating further files.
+These template files are in binary file format and contain the default layout and settings that are utilized for the creation of new Visio drawings.
 When a VST file is opened in Microsoft Visio, it contains the existing settings to continue working with the document.
-In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.
+In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagrams, information flow, organizational charts, software diagrams, network layout, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vst/"

     format:
         # format loop
-        - icon: "far fa-file-XLS"
+        - icon: "far fa-file-excel"
           title: " About XLS File Format"
           content: |
             Files with XLS extension represent Excel Binary File Format.
 Such files can be created by Microsoft Excel as well as other similar spreadsheet programs such as OpenOffice Calc or Apple Numbers.
-File saved by Excel is known as Workbook where each workbook can have one or more worksheets.
-Data is stored and displayed to users in table format in worksheet and can span numeric values, text data, formulas, external data connections, images, and charts.
-Applications like Microsoft Excel lets you export workbook data to several different formats including PDF, CSV, XLSX, TXT, HTML, XPS, and several others.
-The XLS file format was replaced with a more open and structured format, XLSX, with the release of Microsoft Excel 2007.
-The latest versions still provide support for creating and reading XLS files, though XLSX is the first choice of use now.
+File saved by Excel are known as Workbook where each workbook can have one or more worksheets.
+Data is stored and displayed to users in table format in worksheet and can span numeric values, text data, formulas, external data connections, images and charts.

           link: "https://docs.fileformat.com/spreadsheet/xls/"